-Brokers are also required to display a standard warning to their clients that informs them of the risks associated with trading and what percentage of their clients lose money trading the financial markets.
-This message is also displayed on advertising and marketing material.
+Brokers are also required to display a standard warning to their clients that inform them of the risks associated with trading and what percentage of their clients lose money trading the financial markets.
+This message is also displayed in advertising and marketing material.

 Different business models and marketing campaigns

 These changes have an impact on the business model for brokers, with some affected worse than others.
 Many have launched new marketing campaigns to draw new clients in and are offering more educational material and trading tools to help their clients become more profitable and last longer trading the markets.